OtaK/b0xx-viewer-rs/README.md

 ## Authors

 * Mathieu "OtaK_" Amiot

+I am not affiliated in any way with the following companies, and their IP remains their own:

 * 20XX Inc. - Makers of the B0XX
-* Frame1 - Makers of the Frame1
+* Frame1 LLC - Makers of the Frame1